Bijesse/curriculum2016/year1/units/unit10/topics/topic1/README.md

 </tr>
 <tr>

-	<td>In lesson 1 students are introduced to conditional statements using IF.
-They are then asked to incorporate this new knowledge into jQuery skill they already have. </td>
+	<td>In lesson 1 students are re-introduced to Tiny Turtle as a way to create their own shapes with the interface.
+They will create repeatable actions using functions. </td>
-	<td>In lesson 2 the students will create a mini project that uses varibales.
-They will be working with Strings throughout this practice too.</td>
+	<td>In lesson 2 the students will be asked to create functions with parameters in the Tiny Turtle Environment.</td>
 </tr>
 </table>